chiu0915/TTSRM-Taiwan-Traffic-Sign-Road-Marking/README.md

 ## Acknowledgements (致謝)

-This work was carried out as part of the “Deep Learning in Computer Vision” course (NTU Semester 113-2).
+This work was carried out as part of the “Deep Learning in Computer Vision” course (National Taiwan University Semester 113-2).
 We would like to thank:

 - **Professor Rih-Teng Wu (吳日騰)** for his guidance and support throughout this project.
 - **Teaching Assistant Cheng-Ju Tsai (蔡政儒)** for helpful discussions and feedback.